augustsletto/bus-python/README.md

 Monitor Deployment: Heroku will begin the deployment process.
 You can monitor the progress directly on the page.
 It will display build logs and notify you once the deployment is successful.

+## Libraries Used and Rationale

+The Bus Management System utilizes both Python and Node.js environments, integrating technologies for a robust command-line application.
+Here's the rationale behind the selected libraries and tools:

+### Python
+- **Python 3.9.18**: Chosen for its reliability and wide support.
+Python's extensive standard library allows for efficient development of the core functionalities without external dependencies, making the system lightweight and easy to maintain.

+### Node.js
+- **Node.js Libraries**:
+  - **node-static**: Serves static files required by the application.
+It's lightweight and provides an efficient way to serve files, enhancing the performance.
+  - **node-pty**: Enables the application to run and manage terminal processes.
+It's crucial for simulating the command-line interface within the web application.
+  - **total4**: A modern framework for Node.js, used for its simplicity and performance in building web applications.
+It allows for quick development and easy deployment of web services.

+These selections provide a balance between performance, ease of use, and functionality, ensuring a seamless user experience in a command-line simulation environment.